-- Look for the “Display Adapters” and right-click on your graphics card and click “Properties”
+- Look for the “Display Adapters,” right-click on your graphics card, and click “Properties.”

-- In the graphics card properties, click on “Driver” and click on “Roll Back Driver”
+- In the graphics card properties, click on “Driver” and “Roll Back Driver.”

 - Wait for Windows to install the older version of your Graphics Card driver.
 Once it is complete, restart your computer and check if the issue persists.

 Second Method – Run the System File Checker (SFC)

 The Windows SFC is a free tool that you can use to scan and repair any missing or corrupt Windows files.
 Follow these steps to perform a scan using the Windows SFC: